-This Masters degree is open to non-computing graduates with at least a second-class UK Honours degree (or international equivalent),or to people with a good sub-degree qualification in computing and substantial relevant work experience in computing.
+Open to non-computing graduates with at least a second-class UK Honours degree (or international equivalent), or exceptionally to applicants with a good sub-degree qualification and substantial relevant work experience.

 Computing; Advanced Computing; Advanced Computing by Research